JosieLesage/website/content/photos/matilija2020/index.md

 date: "2021-05-01"
 draft: false
 author: Josie Lesage
-title: Matilija Wilderness - June 2020
+title: Matilija Wilderness - June 2020 and 2021
 excerpt: ""
 layout: single
-subtitle: A few hikes in the Matilija Wilderness, June 2020 to May 2021.
+subtitle: A few hikes in the Matilija Wilderness, June 2020 and June 2021.
 tags:
 - Los Padres
 - Matilija Wilderness

 ---

-### The Matilija Wilderness
+## The Matilija Wilderness

-As a part of my survey hiking in the Thomas Fire Scar with the (Santa Barbara Botanic Garden)[https://sbbotanicgarden.org/conservation/our-impact/restoring-habitats/], I visited the Matilija Wilderness in 2020 and 2021.
-It's one of 10 wilderness areas in the Los Padres, and home to some gorgeous streams, plant communities, and backcountry camps.
+As a part of my survey work in the Thomas Fire Scar for the [Santa Barbara Botanic Garden](https://sbbotanicgarden.org/conservation/our-impact/restoring-habitats/), I visited the Matilija Wilderness in 2020 and 2021.
+It's one of 10 wilderness areas in the Los Padres, and home to some gorgeous streams, cool plant communities, and peaceful backcountry camps.

 ### The Landscape